What’s the difference between a supervised account and a regular YouTube or YouTube Music account?

 If my child has a supervised account, can they use YouTube on my TV?

-Supervised accounts can use YouTube on most eligible smart TVs.
-Supervised accounts aren't supported on older Android TV devices, Chromecast with Google TV devices, or Microsoft Xbox.
+Supervised accounts can use YouTube on most eligible smart TVs, Microsoft Xbox, Nintendo Switch, and Sony PlayStation.
+Supervised accounts aren't supported on older Android TV devices.

 How do I set up a supervised account using a Google Assistant-enabled device?

 To add your child, follow the steps in Let your child use Google Assistant on your devices.
 If you add your child's Google Account and voice to the device, supervised accounts can use Google Assistant on shared devices.

 Our Community Guidelines outline what’s allowed and not allowed on YouTube.
 These guidelines apply to everyone, regardless of their age.
 If you set up a supervised account for your child, there are policies to figure out what content is eligible for the different content settings.

 We care deeply about our users and work hard to exclude unsuitable content, but no automated system of filters is perfect.
 You can change app permission and content settings for your child at any time.
 If you find something you believe is inappropriate for YouTube, you can report it.